Inspection Reports for

 Activities AssistantActivities AssistantWitnessed part of the altercation and confirmed injury

-AdministratorAdministratorConfirmed late reporting of investigation results to Department
+AdministratorAdministratorConfirmed reporting deficiencies to the Department

 Inspection Report